 7.2 Methodology

-Considering that the elaborated Key Issues are mentioning some aspects that need to be covered in priority by final selected solution(s) (each may be single self-contained solution or an aggregation of interesting part of proposed solutions), and that it might be possible to rank solutions according preferable underlying system assumptions, for each Key Issue, proposed methodology is the following:
+Considering that the elaborated Key Issues are mentioning some aspects that need to be covered in priority by final selected solution(s) (each may be single self-contained solution or an aggregation of interesting part of proposed solutions), and that it might be possible to assess the solutions according preferable underlying system assumptions, for each Key Issue, proposed methodology is the following:

-1. Refine the mapping between solution and Key Issues, by identifying for each aspect of the Key Issue, if the given solution addresses the aspect or not.
+1. Refine the mapping between solutions and Key Issues, by identifying for each aspect of the Key Issue, if the given solution addresses the aspect or not.

-2. If yes, indicate as simply as possible, underlying system assumptions among the following:
+2. Indicate as simply as possible, underlying system assumptions, requirements and impacts as described in clause 7.3.

-System assumption (SYSA)list:

-Editor's note: Following list is an example and will need updating.

-- SYSA1?-Which entity (UE, NW) determines satellite coverage.

-- SYSA2?-Is the movement of UE taken into account or not, if yes, which entity determines it.

-- SYSA3?-Which entity (UE, NW) takes decision in related procedure.

-- SYSA4?-for IoT-NTN, NR-NTN, both.

-3. Once solutions are grouped as described above, considerations on preferable system assumptions, in relation with Key Issue aspects may help in determining the final solutions or assembly of parts of solutions.
+3. Once solutions are grouped as described above, considerations on preferable system assumptions, in relation with Key Issue aspects may help in determining the conclusion or assembly of parts of solutions for conclusions.

-7.3 System assumption determination
+7.3 Requirements, Impacts and System Assumptions

-Each solution is based on a few system assumptions, for example: which entity (UE, NW) determines satellite coverage, which entity (UE, NW) takes decision in related procedure …

-Determination of preferable system assumptions would make the selection of final solutions or aggregation of solution parts easier.
+KI#1 and KI#2 identify the following requirements (denoted R1 to R6) related to mobility management with discontinuous coverage.

+- R1: KI#1 "minimizing a period of no coverage"

+- R2: KI#1 "minimizing power consumption"

+- R3: KI#1 "UE determines that it has to remain with no service or it has to attempt to register on available different RAT's/ PLMNs to receive the normal service during discontinuous coverage in current NTN RAT"

+- R4: KI#1 "reduce the impact to target RAT or system due to large number of UEs triggering signalling load on the target RAT or system to receive normal service"

+- R5: KI#2 "UE does not attempt PLMN access when there is no network coverage"

+- R6: KI#2 "when there is network coverage the UE attempts PLMN access as needed e.g. to transfer signalling, transfer data or receive paging, etc."

+Solutions may also have one of more of the following impacts.
+These refer to new impacts and not impacts already defined in Release 17 with the exception of impacts for the solution in Release 17 for discontinuous coverage which are considered as new impacts because the other solutions in the TR may avoid all or some of these impacts.

+- I1: New impact to UE to obtain coverage information and determine periods of coverage and no coverage.

+- I2: New impact to UE to support mobility management.

+- I3: New impact to CN (e.g. MME or AMF) to obtain coverage information and determine periods of coverage and no coverage for UEs.

+- I4: New impact to CN (e.g. MME or AMF) to support mobility management.

+- I5: New impact to RAN to support mobility management.

+- I6: Other impacts not listed.

-The following preferable system assumptions (psa), with corresponding justification, are proposed as guidance for final choice:
+Each solution is based on system assumptions.
+The following system assumptions, with corresponding justification, are provided:

-Editor's note: Following list is an example and will need updating.

-- [SYSA1] Satellite service coverage shall be determined by the NW or by the UE
+- A1: Satellite service coverage is determined by the NW.

-- NW Determination Justification:

-- More complete information on satellite constellation due to connection with Satellite Network Center

-- No UE resources required to determine satellite coverage

-- UE Determination Justification:

-- May allow support in every PLMN (e.g. no reliance on NW determination)

-- UE can always know its location - NW can only assume or predict UE location

-- Satellite coverage determination is distributed over all UEs - no risk of NW resource congestion

-- [SYSA2] For non-static UE, it is preferable to take the UE trajectory into account if this is known.
-The entity (UE, NWDAF, and external AS via NEF) providing this trajectory may depend on the use case.

 - Justification:

+- More complete information on satellite constellation due to connection with Satellite Network Centre.

+- No UE resources required to determine satellite coverage.

+- A2: Satellite service coverage is determined by the UE.

+- Justification:

+- UE can always know its location - NW can only assume or predict UE location.

+- A3: For non-static UEs, the UE mobility is known or predicated by the UE.

+- A4: For non-static UEs, the UE mobility is known or predicated by the network.

+- Justification for A3 and A4:

 - If movement is predictable, the parameter adaptation will better correspond to reality

-- [SYSA3] Decision on system behaviour shall be made preferably by NW rather than by the UE

-- Justification:

-- Global system behaviour is more coherent and centralized.

-- [SYSA 4] Solution should preferably apply to both IoT-NTN and NR-NTN

-- Justification:
+- A5: The solution applies to 5GC.

+- A6: The solution applies to EPC.

+- Justification for A5 and A6:

 - Reuse concepts and avoid procedure divergence.

-- …

 7.4 Coverage Information Provisioning